Alcohol and Other Drug Abuse Associate (AODA)

 Campus*: Fond du Lac

 Moraine Park’s AODA associate of applied science degree provides the foundational knowledge, skills and practical experience to prepare students to counsel and treat clients with substance use disorders.
 The program meets all educational requirements for counselor certification and prepares them for counselor certification examination.
-Upon completion of the associate degree in AODA, students are awarded 500 hours of clinical experience toward the required 4,000 hours of clinical experience needed for counselor certification as a Substance Abuse Counselor with the Department of Safety and Professional Services of the State of Wisconsin.
+Upon completion of the associate degree in AODA, students are awarded 500 hours for being an approved program and an additional 468 hours of clinical experience for a total of 968 hours towards the required 4,000 hours of clinical experience needed for counselor certification as a Substance Abuse Counselor with the Department of Safety and Professional Services of the State of Wisconsin.

 Graduates find employment as alcohol and other drug abuse associates/counselors.
 The associate of applied science degree meets the educational requirements for certification with the Department of Safety and Professional Services of the State of Wisconsin.
 Individuals in this AODA profession work with clients and their families to develop new lifestyles and coping methods for resolving personal conflicts without turning to alcohol and drugs for solutions.